I believe your physical AND mental health are your greatest assets.

 I guide women through transformational care plans that get them back to feeling more like themselves.
 My goal is for you to feel that your concerns have been understood.
 You can expect me to do a thorough assessment of your physical and mental health to determine if there are other causes contributing to the symptoms you are experiencing.

 My passion about the brain and mood started during my undergraduate degree when I formally learned about mood disorders.
 I was fascinated by the brain's neurochemistry, and especially by how lifestyle changes can impact mood.
 My interests blossomed from there and I was ravenous for consuming literature and engaging in conversations about the brain.
 I recall reading ‘How the Brain Changes Itself’ by Norman Doidge MD (which is an amazing book FYI) when I was 19, and learning how we could actually create structural changes in the brain based on our behaviours.
 I was sure at this point that there was more to the story of mental health and mood disorders.
 Since then, my years of clinical experience have reinforced that we each have huge potential to improve our mood with more than just medications.

 My training spans the Pacific Northwest, where I have always called home.
 I obtained a Bachelor of Science in Biological Psychology at the University of Victoria in 2012.
 I trained in Naturopathic medicine in Seattle, Washington (Bastyr University) and in New Westminster, BC (Boucher Institute of Naturopathic Medicine), where I graduated as a Naturopathic Doctor.
-After graduating in 2016, I began my practice at Acacia Health in Vic West, where I still love practicing to this day.
+After graduating in 2016, I began my practice in Victoria, where I still love practicing to this day.